Pentax 18-55mm f/3.5-5.6 AL II SMC DA

 Pentax 18-55mm f/3.5-5.6 AL II SMC DA User Reviews

-I tested it wide open and stopped down to f8.
-I compared
+I've tested it stopped down to f8.
+I've taken a

 8 out of 10 points and recommended by dugong5pm (52 reviews)sharp & contrast, build qualitynone